- Introducing the default WooCommerce Email Templates

 Take, for example, Uber.

 Uber’s personalization strategy relies on its clients’ current location or frequent travel destinations.
-They segment their consumers based on this information and provide them targeted offers and discounts.
+They segment their consumers based on this information and provide targeted offers and discounts.

 Personalize with Product Recommendations